Moley Robotics: History

 Moley Robotics was named after its creator: M. Oleynik.
 It trades as Moley Services UK Ltd.

 Moley Robotics was founded with the aim of providing good food at home without the skills to make it.
 In 2015, Moley Robotics started working on a robotic kitchen, which made its debut at the Hannover Messe industrial robotics trade fair in Hannover, Germany in April 2015.

-In six years, Moley Robotics moved from a Proof of Concept to a market-ready robotic cooking platform, augmented with a smart kitchen environment.
+In six years, Moley Robotics moved from a Proof of Concept to a market-ready robotic cooking platform.

 The Robotic Kitchen has been distinguished in several international science and engineering events.
 In May 2015, the Robotic Kitchen won the "Best of the Best" CES Shanghai award in China.
 In January 2016, the prototype was a finalist at the first edition of the UAE AI & Robotics Award in the international category, health sector.

 The Robotic Kitchen was launched on 6 December 2020, at GITEX technology week in Dubai.
 In January 2021, Moley Robotics exhibited at CES, presenting its multifunctional kitchen platform in detail.
 At these two exhibitions, Moley Robotics showcased strong market readiness, preparing around a dozen dishes, including various pasta, soups, risotto, and low-calorie dishes.
 In total, the recipe library can fit up to 5,000 meals.